d1mnewz/interviews/README.md

 * What is a priority queue?
 * What is a heap?
 * What is B-tree?
+* What is a 2-3-tree?
+* What is RB-tree?
+What is AVL-tree?
 * What is Set?
 * What is HashMap and HashSet?
 Difference between them
+* Implement a linked list during the interview

 # Algorithms
 * Given a a big string where characters might repeat.
 The task is to calculate how many times each character occurs.
 How would you solve this problem?